smarbaa/yt-dlp-ugly-err/README.md

 ## Download all episodes of a series, video format '136', audio 'ru'
 ## and subtitles 'et' and embed them into an mkv file using a simple
 ## output template.
-Beware, there are 32 one of them!
+Beware, there are 32 of them!

 $ yt-dlp -f 136+ru --sub-langs et --embed-subs --embed-thumbnail --embed-metadata --merge-output-format mkv --output '%(title)s.%(ext)s' https://arhiiv.err.ee/video/vestlusi-vene-kultuuriloost-juri-lotman
 ```